 Derelict & Inoperable Motor Vehicles

 Wrecked, partially dismantled or otherwise inoperable vehicles may not be stored except in a fully enclosed garage.
-Inoperable vehicles are subject to towing at owner’s expense.
+Inoperable vehicles are subject to towing at owner’s expense and property owners fined.

 How can I park my vehicles?